-E. Effect of Site Plan Approval
+D. Effect of Site Plan Approval

-- 1. For three years from the date of approval of a site plan, permits may be issued and the land developed consistent with that plan and the regulations, laws and ordinances in effect at the time of approval, unless new regulations, laws and ordinances are made applicable to previously approved Developments.
+1. For three years from the date of approval of a site plan, permits may be issued and the land developed consistent with that plan and the regulations, laws, and ordinances in effect at the time of approval, unless new regulations, laws, and ordinances are made applicable to previously approved Developments.
 After three years from approval, if Development activities have substantially ceased during the previous year, then no permits shall be issued unless the site plan is reconsidered in the manner provided for new site plans.
-Nothing in the section shall prevent permits, such as Grading and Building permits, from being issued after three years from approval provided that substantial and good-faith progress has been made during the previous year. - 2.
-An approved site plan shall become part of the record of approval.
+Nothing in this section shall prevent permits, such as grading and building permits, from being issued after three years from approval provided that substantial and good-faith progress has been made during the previous year.

+- 2. An approved site plan shall become part of the record of approval.
 Subsequent actions relating to the activity authorized shall be consistent with the approved site plan and any Development Agreement, including but not limited to the measures for protection and mitigation of Natural Features. - 3.
-To obtain permits for any Building or site improvement, the property owner shall agree to construct, install or place all required site improvements in compliance with an approved site plan.
+To obtain permits for any Building or site improvements, the property owner shall agree to construct, install, or place all required site improvements in compliance with the approved site plan.
 All public improvements must meet current City PSA Standards and Specifications.
-Prior to the issuance of any Building permit, site improvements necessary to meet the requirements for fire coverage and emergency access must be installed and approved by the fire service unit. - 4.
-The property owner shall have a continuing obligation to maintain required site improvements, Natural Features to be preserved, and Natural Features mitigation in a good condition.
+Prior to issuance of any building permit, site improvements necessary to meet the requirements for fire coverage and emergency access must be installed and approved by the Fire Service unit. - 4.
+The property owner shall have a continuing obligation to maintain the required site improvements, Natural Features to be preserved, and Natural Features mitigation in good condition.

-F. Criteria for Review of a Traffic Impact Analysis
+E. Criteria for Review of a Traffic Impact Analysis

-- 5. The traffic and/or parking impact analysis shall be reviewed by the Public Services Area for completeness and accuracy. - 6.
-Proposals that will contribute traffic to streets or intersections that are or will be as a result of this proposal at a level of Service D, E, or F as defined in the Highway Capacity Manual may be denied by Commission and Council until such time as necessary street or traffic improvements are scheduled for construction.
+- 1. The traffic and/or parking impact analysis shall be reviewed by the Public Services Area for completeness and accuracy. - 2.
+Proposed plans that will contribute traffic to streets or intersections that are or will be as a result of this proposed plan at a level of service D, E, or F as defined in the Highway Capacity Manual may be denied by the Planning Commission or City Council until such time as necessary street or traffic improvements are scheduled for construction.

-G. Criteria for Review of Natural Features Plan
+F. Criteria for Review of Natural Features Plan

-In determining whether a proposed disturbance or removal of Natural Features is limited to the minimum necessary to allow a reasonable use of the land, the approving body shall apply the following criteria:
+In determining whether a proposed disturbance or removal of Natural Features is limited to the minimum necessary to allow for a reasonable use of the land, the approving body shall apply the following criteria:

-1. The importance and overall value of a Natural Feature, both on the Site and on a city-wide basis.
-In general, the importance of a Natural Feature increases with its rarity, size, age and condition.

-- The existence and overlapping Natural Features in one area.
+- 1. The importance and overall value of a Natural Feature, both on the site and on a city-wide basis.
+In general, the importance of a Natural Feature increases with its rarity, size, age, and condition. - 2.
+The existing and overlapping Natural Features in one area.
 Overlapping Natural Features increase the importance and overall value for preservation of the area. - 3.
 The impact of the proposed disturbance on the integrity of ecological systems or the continuity between Natural Features.
-Whenever possible, ecological systems and continuity between Natural Features should be preserved. - 4.
-The amount of disturbance in relation to the scale of the proposed development and to that permitted by this chapter. - 5.
+Whenever possible, ecological systems and continuity between Natural Features should be preserved.

+- 4. The amount of disturbance in relation to the scale of the proposed development and to that permitted by this chapter. - 5.
 The adequacy of the mitigation plan.